University Computing Account and Accounts Management

 Your University Computing Account is created automatically when you start at Pitt.
 Once you have been accepted, you will receive an email with instructions for activating your University Computing Account.
 The email will be sent to the personal email address you provided when applying to Pitt.
 The email will contain the information you need to activate your account online.
 Once the email arrives, visit My Pitt (my.pitt.edu), click the New Account Activation link, and complete the steps in the account activation wizard.

 Faculty and staff who have questions about their account should contact their Responsibility Center Account Administrator.
 Responsibility Center Account Administrators also have the ability to create specialized accounts for certain purposes.
-For more information about RC Account Administrators, including roles and responsibilities and help resources, please visit the Responsibility Center Account Administrators Detail Page.
+For more information about RC Account Administrators, including roles and responsibilities, a list of RC Account Administrators, and help resources, please visit the Responsibility Center Account Administrators Detail Page.

 All members of the University community have an obligation to use technology services in a responsible manner.
 Please review the acceptable use guidelines.
 Students should also review the requirements for the use of information technology resources outlined in the Student Code of Conduct.